 Goat House Cave

-The second most renowned hike on the island can be completed without a guide, so I set off on this hike instead.
+Our next pick for the best hikes on Lord Howe island is not for the faint-hearted!
 Goat House Cave is a class 4 hike (as compared to Mount Gower – class 5), so while it is no easy feat, it is well worth the effort for those views of the island from above!
 Start your hike by climbing “Intermediate Hill” and follow it up with the track to Goat House Cave.
-On the return you can hike back the same way, venture onwards to the coast, or take a leisurely stroll down hill toward Lagoon Road and back to your starting point.
+On the return, you can hike back the same way, venture onwards to the coast, or take a leisurely stroll downhill toward Lagoon Road and back to your starting point.

 Intermediate Hill